 Did you know that hummingbirds often sleep while hanging upside down in a tree?
 Consider that a bonus incredible fact about hummingbirds we think is really cool!

-The Bee Hummingbird is the tiniest bird known to man, with a length of just 2.25 inches (5.7 cm) and a weight of 0.07 ounces (2 g).
+The Bee Hummingbird is the tiniest bird known to man, with a length of just 2.25 inches (5.7 centimeters) and a weight of 0.07 ounces (2 grams).
 All hummingbirds are among the smallest birds in the world, with most species measuring 3-4 inches in length.
 Its tiny size gives it a few advantages and disadvantages.

 One advantage of being the smallest birds in the world is that hummingbirds can build their teensy nests just about anywhere.
 A hummingbird’s nest is only one or so inches in diameter!
 Their small size also makes it easier for them to fly to sources of food and feed their young quickly.